AndrewSigorskih/RNAChrom_ALLvsALL_data_processing/docs/rnachromprocessing/README.md

 * "dedup" : sub-config for deduplication step.
 Supported values:
     * "tool" : what deduplication tool to use.
 Default is "fastuniq".
 Supported options:
         * "fastuniq" : use fastuniq tool.
+        * "fastq-dupaway": use our memory-efficient deduplication tool "fastq-dupaway".
         * "skip" : do not perform deduplication step.
     * "tool_path" : Optional.
 Path to tool executable.
 Use if your tool is not available via PATH.
 If this option is not set, package will try to search for executable location using the `shutil.which()` function with the name of tool provided in previous option.
+    * "params" : Optional. sub-config with parameters to be passed to deduplication tool(s).
+Supported fields:
+        * "memlimit": int in range [500, 10240].
+Supported by fastq-dupaway tool.
+Memory limit in megabytes for every call of fastq-dupaway to use.
     * "cpus": int > 0.
 Optional.
 Number of tasks to run simultaneously for deduplication step.
 If not set, the "global" value will be used.

 * "trim" : sub-config for trimming step.
 Supported options: